foliant-docs/foliantcontrib.apilinks/README.md

 - **header** — HTML header on the API documentation web-page of the method description, e.g. `<h2 id="get-user-config">GET user/config</h2>`
 - **anchor** — web-anchor leading to the specific *header* on the API documentation web-page, e.g. `#get-user-config`

-## How Does It Work?

-Preprocessor can work in *online* and *offline* modes.

-**In offline mode** it merely replaces *references* to API methods with links to their description.
-The references are catched by a regular expression.
-The link url is taken from config and the link *anchor* is generated from the reference automatically.

-You can have several different APIs stated in the config.
-You can use prefixes to point out which API is being *reference*d.
-Prefixes format may be customized  in the configuration but by default you do it like this: `Client-API: GET user/name`.
-Here '*Client-API*' is a prefix.

-If you don't use prefix in the *reference* preprocessor will suppose that you meant the default API, which is marked by `default` option in config.
-If none of them is marked — goes for the first in list.

-**In online mode** things are getting interesting.
-Preprocessor actually goes to each of the API web-pages, and collects all method **headers** (right now only `h2` headers are supported).
-Then it goes through your document's source: when it meets a *reference*, it looks through all the collected methods and replaces the reference with the correct link to it.
-If method is not found — preprocessor will show warning and leave the reference unchanged.
-Same will happen if there are several methods with this name in different APIs.

-Prefixes, explained before, are supported too.

 ## Quick Start

 Say, you have an API documentation hosted at the url http://example.com/api-docs